 Opportunities for Professional Development

-Professionals in Preparation is a professional development program designed to help participants improve their transferable skills (leadership, effective communication, problem solving, management, etc.) that will make you more marketable and effective in an increasingly competitive job market.
+Professionals in Preparation is a professional development program designed to help students improve their transferable skills (leadership, effective communication, problem solving, management, etc.) making them more marketable and effective in an increasingly competitive job market.
 The two-semester program consists of:

 • Bimonthly seminars and workshops

 The Proposal Project aims to strengthen grant-writing skills of graduate students through training and practice and increase the number of externally-funded fellowships and traineeships awarded to graduate students at Southern Miss.
 Grant-writing workshops will be held each fall and spring semester, providing training to enable students to identify potential funding sources, to prepare competitive proposals, and to navigate the submission process.

 The Susan A. Siltanen Graduate Student Research Symposium will be held on Thursday, April 18, 2024.
 The symposium provides graduate students with an opportunity to present their research to faculty, staff and students in a friendly competitive environment through oral and poster presentations.
 The symposium is designed to enhance the scholarly environment for graduate students and highlight the innovative and scholarship being done by Southern Miss graduate students.

 The Graduate School's annual Three Minute Thesis Competition will be held at the Joe Paul Theater on November 9 and 10, 2023.
 3MT competitors are asked to explain their thesis or dissertation in a three-minute presentation; effectively communicating the complexity of their topic and research to a non-academic audience.
 The competition is a great opportunity for students to hone their 30-second elevator pitch and win prizes while doing so.